maxfierrog/maxfierrog.github.io/content/music.md

 ### Relaxin' With The Miles Davis Quintet
 <div>Miles Davis Quintet</div>

 My friend Graham showed me this one.
-I love how energetic it can be while keeping a softness in taste (not "too boppy"?).
+I love how energetic it can be while keeping a softness in taste (not too "boppy"?).
 This album has also benefitted from me liking Miles Davis' muted trumpet more and more as time goes by.
 My favorite aspects of his playing are perfect in _You're My Everything_.

 {{< /album >}}